Do you intend to become a freelancer in Germany? Learn how to Register for Self-Employment in Germany in this step by step guide.

 You receive this tax ID automatically by snail mail roughly two weeks after registering your address for the first time in Germany.
 If you somehow misplace this number, you can request your German tax ID very conveniently through this online form.

 Bear in mind that it’ll take a few weeks to process your tax ID.
-You can receive it in about four weeks or more to obtain the tax ID by post mail.
+You can receive it in about four weeks or more by post.
 Read more information about the tax ID here!

 Once you have your Identifikationsnummer, you can start the registration process at your local Finanzamt.

 Step 2.
-Apply For your German Tax Number
+Apply For your German Freelance Tax Number

 (by Registering at Your local Finanzamt For Self-Employment)

-You need the Identifikationsnummer to get the Steuernummer.
+You need the Identifikationsnummer to get the German freelance Steuernummer.
 So make sure to apply for your tax ID a few weeks BEFORE starting your freelancer registration.

 Your Steuernummer comes in a XX/XXX/XXXXX format.
 Only self-employed people and businesses need this tax number.